jnidzwetzki/bboxdb/doc/network.md

 * Routed - Does the package contain routing information (0x01) or not (0x0).
 * Hop - The hop of the package.
 Is set to 0x00 if the package is not routed.
 * Length of host - The length of the host list.
 Will be set to 0x00 if the package is not routed.
 * Comma separated list of hosts - The list of hosts for package routing.
+The format of the list is: [host1:port,host2:port,...].
 * Body length - The length of the body as a long value.

 Request Types: